apache/kylin/website/docs/modeling/model_concepts_operations.md

 1. Log in to Web UI, switch to a project.

 2. Navigate to **Data Asset -> Model** page, where models are shown in a list.
-The picture below is the index group list in AI augmented mode:
+The picture below is the index group list:

 	![Model List](images/model_list.png)